 The residential staff plans after-school, evening, weekend and sports activities.
 Residential instructors live in the dorms, serve as dorm parents and work with children to establish and attain individual social and emotional goals.
 Residential and teaching staffs meet weekly to ensure that individual student programs are well coordinated.
 Ongoing communication among all staff members helps to provide a warm, caring and consistent atmosphere in which a child can flourish.

-Oakland has a contractual agreement with a clinical child psychologist practice as well as a speech/language pathologist.
-Individual therapy, group therapy and speech and language therapy are available as needed and are billed privately by the provider.
-These professionals are valuable resources as they provide services on the grounds and conference regularly with teachers, residential staff and parents in a team-oriented approach.
+Oakland has a contractual agreement with a clinical child psychologist practice.
+Individual therapy is available as needed and is billed privately by the provider.
+This service is a valuable resource as it is provided on the grounds and the Psychologist can, if needed and approved, liaison regularly with teachers, residential staff and parents in a team-oriented approach.